 We recommend disabling the PayPal Standard and PayPal Checkout gateways (under WooCommerce > Payments) to prevent customers from purchasing new subscriptions using those gateways.

-Yes.
-As long as you have properly configured the extension for use with WooCommerce Subscriptions, you can switch those subscriptions over to PayPal Payments following the process outlined in Change Payment Methods.
+Yes, but there are limitations.
+As long as you have properly configured the extension for use with WooCommerce Subscriptions and the buyer has a payment method saved in the PayPal Payments Vault, you can switch existing subscriptions over to PayPal Payments following the process outlined in Change Payment Methods.

 Yes.
 In fact, we recommend you do so to prevent customers from making new purchases using PayPal Standard or PayPal Checkout.